dturvene/finite-state-machine/README.md

 * entry_action function (UML 14.2.3.4.5)
 * exit_action function (UML 14.2.3.4.6)

-Finally, the FSM is defined as a set of Transitions from one State to the next when an Event is injected into the FSM driver function.
+The “char name” is debugging.
+The `entry_action` is a function called when the state is entered and the `exit_action` is a function called when the state is being left (transition to a new state.)
+These functions are small: generally sending an event or (re)setting a timer.
+An action function cannot block the thread.

+Tying the structures together, the FSM is defined as a table of Transitions.
+The generic FSM run logic will match the tuple (current state, event id) to an entry in the FSM table and call the appropriate logic.
+As mentioned above, if that tuple does not exist then the FSM will stay in the current state and discard the event.

 Finally, the FSMs in this project are a proper subset of UML 14.
-For example, there is a lot more complexity to the UML `State` class including history, substates and enhanced actions.
-However, these extensions create a more difficult software implementation of the FSMsx.
+There is a great deal more complexity to the UML State, Transaction, Action classes than represented in this project (e.g. history, substates and enhanced actions.)
+However, these extensions create a more difficult software implementation of the FSMs and not much general utility; they are for boundary patterns.

 Glossary and Definitions
 ========================